David Kurten

 David Michael Kurten (born 22 March 1971) is a British politician who has served as leader of the Heritage Party since September 2020.
-He previously was a member of the London Assembly (AM) for Londonwide from 2016 to 2021.
+He was previously a member of the London Assembly (AM) for Londonwide from 2016 to 2021.
 Elected as a UK Independence Party (UKIP) candidate, he subsequently left the party in January 2020.
 He is the registered leader of the Heritage Party and characterises himself as a social conservative.

 Early life and career

 David Michael Kurten was born in Littlehampton in Sussex on 22 March 1971 to parents Reginald Kurten and Patricia Kurten.
 The son of a British mother and Jamaican father, Kurten was raised by his single mother and his maternal grandparents in Sussex.
 He studied chemistry at the University of St Andrews, graduating BSc in 1993, before completing a PGCE at the University of Bath in 1995 and graduating MRes in chemistry at the University of Southampton in 1998.

 Between 1995 and 2016 he taught chemistry at schools in the UK, Botswana, Bosnia and Herzegovina, Bermuda, and the United States.